Canada

 Property flipping

-For residential properties sold after 31 December 2022, profits arising from the disposition of properties owned for less than 12 months are taxed as business income (some exceptions apply) and the principal residence exemption is disallowed.
-Recently enacted legislation also extends this tax to profits from the disposition of the rights to purchase a residential property by way of an assignment sale if the rights were assigned after having been owned for less than 12 months.
+Profits arising from the disposition of residential properties owned for less than 12 months are taxed as business income (some exceptions apply) and the principal residence exemption is disallowed.
+Profits from the disposition of the rights to purchase a residential property by way of an assignment sale if the rights were assigned after having been owned for less than 12 months are also taxed as business income.

 Assessments and reassessments